 Step 1 - Prepare Your Home for the Repair

-Before retrofiting your cathedral ceiling with insulation get all your supplies and then prepare the room you are doing repairs in for the task.
-Clear all items you do not want dirty or damaged out of the way or out of the room all together.
+Before retrofitting your cathedral ceiling with insulation get all your supplies and then prepare the room you are doing repairs in for the task.
+Clear all items you do not want dirty or damaged out of the way or out of the room altogether.
 Spread the sheet plastic over the floor to protect your flooring.
 Make sure you have it ladder handy so that you may reach the ceiling.
 It is highly recommended that you have another person work with you for safety purposes.